asross/sample_space/README.md

 ## Why?

-Writing this helped me think about random variables as functions mapping from events in a sample space to points in R^n, and about what it means to condition.
-It's also useful for checking answers / visualizing statistics problems!
+Mostly to help sanity-check my statistics homework solutions, but writing this helped me think about random variables as functions mapping from events in a sample space to points in R^n, and about what it means to condition.
+It's probably not ideal for complex, high-performance simulations, but you might find its API convenient for sanity-checking simple problems!

 ## Usage